Video and image processing enables us to acquire, process, and analyze images and video data for data visualization and manipulation.

 - Overlaying: Overlay the two images with transparency property, useful for creating strobe images

-- Insert text/image: Text and images and can be overlayed and is useful for animating the image or video.
+- Insert text/image: Text and images can be overlayed and is useful for animating the image or video.